hamidghaedi/cBioPortal-local-deployment/README.md

 ### Importing Studies

 After having followed the above steps, an example study, Low-Grade Gliomas (UCSF, Science 2014) loaded locally.
 Now let's try to import another study from cBioPortal [datahub](https://github.com/cBioPortal/datahub/tree/master/public/), for example, we import TCGA-BLCA .
 It is available under the 'blca_tcga' name in the datahub.
-Navigating to that project there is a `meta_study.txt` file that needs to be checked to make sure that the name of the priject  is identical to the study id defined, there.
-The details are like below
+Navigating to that project there is a `meta_study.txt` file that needs to be checked to make sure that the name of the project  is identical to the study ID defined, there.
+The details are below

 ```bash
 type_of_cancer: blca